 Quick clips I love to watch with my kids on how to make everything from bread and desserts to kimchi.
 Also, check out Chefsteps, quick video recipes that feature traditional things like Hollandaise and a variety of gluten-free goods, all meant to show you how to cook more efficiently.

 The queen of all things French does not disappoint.
 I have the companion cookbook Baking with Julia and it doesn’t even have close competition in my kitchen.

 Julia cooks with one of my other favorites, Jacques Pepin, as well as Graham Kerr.

-From Fred Rogers to NOVA to Julie Child, there’s so much to love on PBS.
+From Fred Rogers to NOVA to Julia Child, there’s so much to love on PBS and both the new and nostalgic PBS cooking shows are treasures.
 What are your favorites?
 I’d love to add them to my watch list and future posts.
 Check out my Netflix, Hulu, and Amazon lists as well.